nep-pack/NonlinearEigenproblems.jl/docs/src/tutorial_python_call.md

 from  python, rather than calling python code from julia.

 The python package [PyJulia](https://github.com/JuliaPy/pyjulia) gives us that possibility.

-Installation of PyJulia on Ubuntu linux is simple:
+The installation of PyJulia on Ubuntu linux is simple:
 ```
 $ python3 -m pip install julia # Only necessary first time you run it
 ...